munificent/journal/asset/post/2022-02-13-stupid-dog.md

 ---

 We are on PetFinder looking for a second dog.
-You are just, so... weird.
+You are just so... weird.
 Not food motivated.
 Impossible to train.
 High strung.
 Frankly, not very smart.
 You bark all the time, at everything.
 We tell ourselves that a second dog will give you company when we're out.
 They will teach you how to dog like a normal dog.

 We find a part-Chihuahua part rat terrier that is, in defiance of everything I understand about genetics, practically your twin.
 We bring you to meet him at a